OpenPrinting/openprinting.github.io/_posts/2021-04-10-OpenPrinting News - April 2021.md

 author: Till
 excerpt: OpenPrinting Summit/PWG Meeting, GSoC, GSoD, CUPS Snap proxy mode, PostScript Printer Application, CUPS
 ---
-## OpenPrinting Summit/PWG Meeting VirtualPermalink
+## OpenPrinting Summit/PWG Meeting

 On May 4-7 we will have our annual meeting again, the [OpenPrinting Summit/PWG Meeting](https://www.pwg.org/chair/meeting-info/may-2021-virtual.html).

 Because of the Corona virus situation we will again have a virtual meeting, with the side effect that everyone can participate, without needing to travel.
-Instruction's for participation via WebEx are on the meeting's page.
+Instructions for participation via WebEx are on the meeting's page.

 The [agenda](https://www.pwg.org/chair/meeting-info/may-2021-virtual.html) is already put up, with the OpenPrinting part on the first two days.
-Links to the slides will be added on the meeting page and we will link to any summary/outcome here in the next month's newa.
+Links to the slides will be added on the meeting page and we will link to any summary/outcome here in the next month's news.

 ## Google Summer of Code 2021
 With the Linux Foundation being accepted as mentoring organization we are now receiving the student's proposals until the deadline on April 13 ([Timeline](https://developers.google.com/open-source/gsoc/timeline)).
-After that we have to select the students/projects we want to do.
+After that we have to select the students/projects we want to work with.

 OpenPrinting's project ideas are [posted](https://wiki.linuxfoundation.org/gsoc/google-summer-code-2021-openprinting-projects), but further ideas are still welcome.
-Note that the projects are half-length this year, 175 hours instead of 350 hours (see our [October news](https://openprinting.github.io/OpenPrinting-News-October-2020/#google-summer-of-code-2021).
+Note that the projects are half-length this year, 175 hours instead of 350 hours (see our [October news](https://openprinting.github.io/OpenPrinting-News-October-2020/#google-summer-of-code-2021)).
 Larger projects we should run in the Linux Foundation Mentoring Program instead of in the GSoC.

 ## Google Season of Docs 2021
 We have also applied as mentoring organization in this year’s [Google Season of Docs](https://developers.google.com/season-of-docs/).